CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 > [!NOTE]
 > FIXME – Check if this is sane.

+* Creates an SBOM.
+(CISA-2024)
+* An authoritative source of an SBOM, or an SBOM metadata field.
+(CPANSec-2024)
+    * See also [SBOM Author](glossary#sbom-author--role-) in the glossary.
 * SBOM Authors create, define or sign SBOM metadata — _They make sure the fields and related artifacts **Exist**_.
 (CPANSec-2024)
     * This mostly means authoritative metadata fields as laid out in the different [Supply-chain Roles](#supply-chain-roles-and-metadata) below.
     * In addition to fields encountered throughout the supply-chain, they care about the fields listed in the table below.
     * They may edit SBOM files manually or use tooling for analyzing artifacts, or ideally – use have SBOMs generated automatically as part of a build process.
 (NTIA-2021, "Produce" category)
-* Creates an SBOM.
-(CISA-2024)
-    *  This document assumes that each SBOM created is available for sharing.
+* SBOM Authors who are not authoritative sources, but instead gather SBOM metadata from different dependencies, may be referred to as an [SBOM Assembler](glossary#sbom-assembler--role-).
+(CPANSec-2024)
+* SBOM Assemblers may collect, assemble, update, or annotate SBOM metadata — _They make sure the metadata and related artifacts are **Current**_.
+    * They may for example collect SBOMs throughout build dependency resolution, and assemble (merge), translate (transform), to produce SBOMs for analysis or audit purposes.
+(NTIA-2021, "Transform" category, paraphrased)

 | Do | Field name                             | Required   | Data type    | CycloneDX 1.6                                                     | SPDX | Required by             |
 | -- | :------------------------------------- | :--------- | :----------- | ----------------------------------------------------------------- | ---- | ----------------------- |